Estimating the Impact of Weather on Agriculture: Introduction

-Specifically, we investigate three hypotheses: \begin{enumerate} \item $H_0^1$ - different obfuscation procedures implemented to preserve privacy of farms or households will not have different impacts on agricultural production. \item $H_0^2$ - different weather metrics will not have different impacts on agricultural production. \item $H_0^3$ - differences in measurement technology for rainfall and temperature data will not have different impacts on agricultural production. \end{enumerate}
+\begin{enumerate} \item $H_0^1$ - different obfuscation procedures implemented to preserve privacy of farms or households have no impact on estimates of agricultural productivity. \item $H_0^2$ - different weather metrics have the same impact on estimates of agricultural productivity. \item $H_0^3$ - different measurement technologies for precipitation and temperature have the same impact on estimates of agricultural productivity. \end{enumerate}

-To investigate our hypotheses, we use existing, publicly available satellite-based weather data sets products and publicly available unit-record survey data generated by the World Bank LSMS-ISA initiative, combined with private, geo-referenced LSMS-ISA enumeration area and household locations.
-Following the model specification of \cite{DescheneGreenstone07}, we run more than 160,000 regressions to identify which weather metrics have strong predictive power over a large set of crops and countries.
-This also allows us to identify which metrics are only useful in highly specific settings.

-We contribute to the literature on measurement error and its impact on agricultural production.
-By quantifying the magnitude and significance of measurement error, we can better understand the potential effects of these mismeasurements on agricultural production and agricultural productivity.
-In particular, we contribute to the evidence available on inaccuracies caused by in mismeasurement from algorithm used or data resolution; inaccuracies caused by obfuscation of coordinates, which are generally undertaken to protect confidentiality; and inaccuracies introduced by inappropriate weather metrics.
-Our findings advance this conversation by evaluating the relative importance of these sources of error and making recommendations for other researchers and practioners about best practices and data use to avoid them.
-These findings will ultimately serve the wider research community by allowing researchers to hone in on particular data sets and metrics to support analysis of agricultural outcomes.